 If someone is scrolling through their Facebook feed and they come across your video, but their internet isn’t loading the video properly, it will show them the thumbnail from the video.
 So, if you set the thumbnail to be something that explains the video perfectly, whether that’s from the funniest part of the video, the most important part of the video or the highlight of it – make sure that it’s something that would make people stop scrolling and click on your video to watch it, even if they are frustrated by their internet and buffering circle!

 This is the point that we always cover on calls, when we chat to you guys in person or whenever we get the chance.
-Posting engaging and relevant content on social media, ALONG WITH running Facebook and Google Ads, will increase your presence on social media and your overall omnipresence.
+Posting engaging and relevant content on social media, ALONG WITH running Facebook and Google Ads on your business pages, will increase your presence on social media and your overall omnipresence.
 Google and Facebook’s algorithms pay attention to the people who pay.

 Why do we tell you to do this?
 All of your online marketing compliments each other, providing it’s all consistent.
 For example, if you’re advertising back pain on your Facebook Ads, then you want to be putting out content relating to back pain on your social media.
 That doesn’t mean everything you post on social should be on back pain the entire time you’re advertising it on Facebook – just a couple times a week, make it around that topic so that it’s consistent.